wickandbergamot/wickandbergamot/web3.js/README.md

 Each Github release features a tarball containing API documentation and a minified version of the module suitable for direct use in a browser environment (`<script>` tag)

+## Contributing

+If you have an issue to report or would like to contribute a pull request, please do so against the monorepo at https://github.com/fair-exchange/safecoin.
+We are not able to merge pull requests into the mirror repo https://github.com/fair-exchange/safecoin-web3.js and issues filed there may go unnoticed.

 ## Disclaimer